 2. Not paying attention to regulations

 You can't force a merger if regulations won't allow the resulting company or entity, which means you need to have a strong grasp of the compliance environment in your industry.
-One example of a merger that potentially fell flat due to regulator pressures was between Walgreens and CVS.
+One example of a merger that potentially fell flat due to regulator pressures was between Walgreens and Rite Aid.
 The full merger would have created a potential anti-trust issue, allowing one company to corner an enormous part of the drug-store market.
-The Federal Trade Commission eventually approved of a smaller purchase, which involved Walgreens buying around 40 percent of existing CVS stores.
-But that didn't happen before CVS shares took a roller coaster ride due to the uncertainty.
+The Federal Trade Commission eventually approved of a smaller purchase, which involved Walgreens buying around 40 percent of existing Rite Aid stores.
+But that didn't happen before Rite Aid shares took a roller coaster ride due to the uncertainty.

 3. Failure to hire the right specialty teams